-SafeSide for Primary CARE (3 AMA Category 1 Credits™)
+SafeSide Primary CARE (3 AMA Category 1 Credits™)

 Video-based training that fits your schedule

-Most providers are eager to help and want to relieve suffering, but many feel ill-equipped to respond.
-Training is hard to come by and there's uncertainty about what defines a solid response to risk.
+Most providers are eager to help and want to relieve suffering, but training specific to primary care is hard to come by and there's uncertainty about what defines a solid response to risk.
 With something this important, somebody should make it clear.

 Connect, Assess, Respond, Extend